colin-delhalle/MkvTracksSwapper/README.md

 All arguments are optional and can be placed anywhere in the line.
 The program accepts file and / or folder name and will search for all mkv files in the folder(s) passed.

-Exemples:
+Examples:
 `mkvtracksswapper -a eng file.mkv` put english audio track first in `file.mkv`, creating a new file `file_swapped.mkv` in the same folder
-`mkvtracksswapper -f -a eng -s fre folderWithMkvFiles` put english audio track and french subtitles first in all mkv files in folder, overwritting them
+`mkvtracksswapper -f -a eng -s fre folderWithMkvFiles` put english audio track and french subtitles first in all mkv files in folder, overwriting them